helium/HIP/Pause-SP-Hex-Boosting-Rewards-for-Indoor-WiFi.md

 ## Success Metrics

-- Rewards in all other locations within the USA will see a boost in rewards once the Boosted Hexes are removed from draining the PoC pool form the network.
+- Rewards in all other locations will see a boost in rewards once the Indoor WiFi within Service Provider Hex Boosting are paused from draining the PoC pool form the network.